tudddorrr/clay/docs/validation.md

 }
 ```

-There are two ways to define validation with this hook:
+There are two ways to define validation with this decorator:

 ### Array schema